 O. Scharmer and K. Kaufer: “Leading From the Emerging Future: From Ego-system to Eco-system Economies”, Berret-Koehler Publishers, July 2013.

 S. Schuman: “The IAF Handbook of Group Facilitation - Best Practices from the Leading Organization in Facilitation”, Wiley and Sons, 2005.

+The Open University: “Invention and innovation: an introduction.”
+OpenLearn, http://open-learn.open.ac.uk/